 The essay’s legendary first line — We tell ourselves stories in order to live — provokes the project’s double-edged embarkation, challenging us to look critically at the past and to define new paths forward.

-Funds for this production provided by Deborah Irmas, Kathleen Quisenberry and The Andrew W. Mellon Foundation multi-year grant for Collaborative Intersections in the Visual and Performing Arts.
+Funds for this presentation provided by Deborah Irmas, Kathleen Quisenberry and The Andrew W. Mellon Foundation multi-year grant for Collaborative Intersections in the Visual and Performing Arts.
+This project is supported in part by an award from the National Endowment for the Arts.
 A component of the creative development of The White Album provided through CAP UCLA’s annual artist residency partnership with the Ucross Foundation.